 Rooted In The Cut: The Barbershop, Black Business, and The Economics of Survival

-Rooted In The Cut is a forthcoming documentary that goes beyond the chairs, clippers, and conversations of the Black barbershop to examine the deeper realities of Black entrepreneurship, economic struggle, and community responsibility.
+Rooted In The Cut is a podcast documentary that goes beyond the chairs, clippers, and conversations of the Black barbershop to examine the deeper realities of Black entrepreneurship, economic struggle, and community responsibility.
 Using Toney’s Barber Shop in Palm Coast, Florida as a living case study, this film explores what it truly takes for Black business owners to start, sustain, and survive — even when their businesses are cultural anchors and essential community spaces.

 For generations, the Black barbershop has been far more than a grooming destination.
 It has served as a social sanctuary, a place of mentorship and accountability, an inter-generational classroom, and a space where identity, culture, and confidence are shaped and reinforced.
 But behind its symbolic power lies a difficult truth: many Black-owned businesses operate under enormous financial pressure and structural barriers that often go unseen.